ANFA Complex: ANFA Academy

 During the 2012 AFC Challenge Cup in Nepal, FIFA President Sepp Blatter also inaugurated Nepal's FIFA Goal Programme III by lighting an oil lamp in a ceremony held at the ANFA Complex.
 ANFA President (then AFC Vice President) Ganesh Thapa also pledged to use the funding to construct three academies for 150 players, and a women's academy.
 The upgradation of the ANFA Complex and stadium construction included the construction of ANFA Technical Center, Butwal and ANFA Technical Center, Dharan.
-The football academy cost USD $400,000 in total.
+The football academy cost US$400,000 in total.

 Artificial Turf Training Ground

-With a further USD $500,000 of financial assistance from FIFA Goal Project IV, artificial turf was laid out due to Nepal's weather conditions hampering grass-pitch quality.
+With a further US$500,000 of financial assistance from FIFA Goal Project IV, artificial turf was laid out due to Nepal's weather conditions hampering grass-pitch quality.
 The newly laid out turf was inaugurated in 2014 with a friendly match between the Nepal Sports Journalists Forum and the FA.

 In 2015, the All Nepal Football Association constructed parapets to expand the capacity of the ground to 4,000 as a national stadium due to the condition of the Dasarath Rangasala Stadium caused from the April 2015 Nepal earthquake.

 The ground was initially opened as a grass-pitch which housed a capacity of 1,000 spectators.
 However, in 2014, with of FIFA-funding, the ground became the first pitch in Nepal to have artificial turf.
 Minister for Youth and Sports Purusottam Paudel laid the foundation stone for the parapet of the turf after inaugurating the first ever artificial turf in the country.